FastLloyd: Federated, Accurate, Secure, and Tunable $k$-Means Clustering with Differential Privacy: Distributed DP

 \subsection{Overview of \ourProtocol}

 In this section, we describe our protocol for federated DP \km, \ourProtocol.
 The focus of \ourProtocol~is to create the most efficient and accurate protocol possible under the threat model defined in Section~\ref{sec:prob_state}.
 Specifically, we refrain from adding additional noise or computations that would be needed to handle client failures or collusion between clients and the server.
 We leave it to future work to adapt our approach to use more resilient aggregation protocols~\cite{Bonawitz2017, Kadhe2020fastsecagg, So2021turbo, Fereidooni2021safelearn}.
-Algorithm~\ref{alg:Local_update} overviews the protocol from the perspective of a single client.
-Following the outline of Lloyd's algorithm, the following sections describe how we design each of its main steps: initialization, assignment, and update.